 Trust, But Verify

 Keep a copy of any forms you signed and returned.
 The brokerage should be able to complete the new registration within a few business days of receiving your paperwork.
-If you don't see a change in the online registration, call the customer service number and inquire on the status of your request.
+If you don't see a change in the online registration, call the customer service number and inquire about the status of your request.
 Check any account statements you receive for errors in the registration.

 Taxes, Of Course